lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 This parameter describes the relationship between the chosen hydraulic variable and the radius of the fractures.
 Select the appropriate function depending on the relationship you wish to model.
 For example, if you expect that larger fractures will have higher permeabilities, you might choose 'correlated'.
 The options include:

-- **'correlated'** : Indicates a direct relationship where the hydraulic variable changes in correlation with changes in fracture radius.
+- **correlated** : Indicates a direct relationship where the hydraulic variable changes in correlation with changes in fracture radius.
-- **'semi-correlated'** : Suggests a relationship where the hydraulic variable is influenced by the fracture radius but also incorporates some variability or randomness.
+- **semi-correlated** : Suggests a relationship where the hydraulic variable is influenced by the fracture radius but also incorporates some variability or randomness.
-- **'constant'** : Means that the hydraulic variable does not change with fracture radius and remains fixed at a specific value.
+- **constant** : Means that the hydraulic variable does not change with fracture radius and remains fixed at a specific value.
-- **'log-normal'** : Implies that the hydraulic variable follows a log-normal distribution, with values spread around a mean influenced by the fracture radius.
+- **log-normal** : Implies that the hydraulic variable follows a log-normal distribution, with values spread around a mean influenced by the fracture radius.

 hy_params